Oasis256/StoryTeller/readme.md

 # About

-Audiobookshelf is a self-hosted audiobook server for managing and playing your audiobooks.
+The Book Shelf is a self-hosted audiobook server for managing and playing your audiobooks.

 ### Features